mlcoursemm/py2020autumn/README.md

 * [Bibliography](#lit1)
 * [Useful links](#links1)
 ## <a name="news1" /> News
-* (2020-12-04) The third is posted [homework](assignments/Assignment03.ipynb) on OpenCV
+* (2020-12-04) Uploaded third [homework](assignments/Assignment03.ipynb) on OpenCV
-* (2020-11-20) The second is posted [homework](assignments/Assignment_pandas/pandas_task.pdf) on Pandas
+* (2020-11-20) Uploaded second [homework](assignments/Assignment_pandas/pandas_task.pdf) on Pandas
-* (2020-10-30) The first is posted [homework](assignments/Assignment01.ipynb) on classification and regression, as well as minimal [explanatory material](assignments/Assignment01_extra/theory_sgd_regression.pdf) to it
+* (2020-10-30) Uploaded first [homework](assignments/Assignment01.ipynb) on classification and regression, as well as minimal [explanatory material](assignments/Assignment01_extra/theory_sgd_regression.pdf) to it
 * (2020-09-29) This repository has been created
-* The first lesson will take place on Friday, October 02, at 18:00 online in Zoom (the link will be sent in the appropriate channel)
+* The first lesson will take place on Friday, October 02, at 18:00 online in Zoom (the link will be sent in the corresponding channel)
 ## <a name="info1" /> Short info
-In the fall semester of 2020 at the Faculty of Mechanics and Mathematics of Moscow State University.
-MV Lomonosov Moscow State University begins reading a new special course of the student's choice, dedicated to the Python programming language in machine learning problems.
+In the fall semester of 2020 at the Faculty of Mechanics and Mathematics of Lomonosov Moscow State University begins reading a new special course of the student's choice, dedicated to the Python programming language in machine learning problems.

 The course will be taught on the basis of the Department of [Mathematical Theory of Intelligent Systems](http://intsys.msu.ru) under the guidance of Doctor of Physical and Mathematical Sciences, Professor [Babin D.N.](http://intsys.msu.ru/staff/babin/)

 The course will be read by: Ph.D.
 Ivanov I.E., Ph.D.
-Petiushko A.A., Ph.D.
+[Petiushko A.A.](https://petiushko.info), Ph.D.
 Ivanyuta A.S., Korvyakov V.P.
 ## <a name="ww1" /> Time and place
-The course is read on Fridays at 18:00 online at Zoom.
+The lessons are to be taught on Fridays at 18:00 online at Zoom.
 ## <a name="feedback1" /> Communication with teachers
 * [Telegram-channel](https://t.me/joinchat/AAAAAEUmx5cJLOdLXsOt8g), in which all important news will appear
 * Feedback - by email mlcoursemm@gmail.com